 Acting training gives students essential skills for success in any field of study or occupation.
 Imago’s safe learning environment allows students to develop skills in creative problem solving, connected inter-personal communication, team-building, leadership, self-confidence, self-motivation, listening, physical confidence, vocal confidence and empathy.
 Utmost care will be placed on creating a supportive environment for students to explore these life-lessons.

-Our ARTISTA OUTCOME will take place at the Georges-Vanier Cultural Centre on May 4.
+Our ARTISTA OUTCOME took place at the Georges-Vanier Cultural Centre on May 4, 2017

 For more information contact ARTISTA’s Program Director, Joy Ross-Jones at firstname.lastname@example.org